kovidgoyal/kitty/docs/faq.rst

 :file:`libEGL_mesa.so` and ignore :file:`libEGL_nvidia.so` also available on the system, which will wake the NVIDIA card during device enumeration.
-``MESA_LOADER_DRIVER_OVERRIDE`` also assures that Mesa won't offer any NVIDIA card during enumeration, and will instead just use `/lib/dri/radeonsi_dri.so`.
+``MESA_LOADER_DRIVER_OVERRIDE`` also assures that Mesa won't offer any NVIDIA card during enumeration, and will instead just use :file:`radeonsi_dri.so`.